eprescription-ch/erxproxy/README.md

 * Timestamp of action

 The audit log ensures a transparent use of the service.
 The audit log may also be used to identify and correct any misuse.
-The audit log does not contain any E-Prescription data, with the exception of its ID.
+The audit log does not contain any patient data.

 ### 2.4.
 Rules